-18.1 will not seek Court intervention to obtain discovery which is clearly improper and not discov-
+18.1 will not seek Court intervention to obtain discovery which is clearly improper and not discov- erable.
+19. I will not seek sanctions or disqualification unless it is necessary for protection of my client's

 19. I will not seek sanctions or disqualification unless it is necessary for protection of my client's lawful objectives or is fully justified by the circumstances.